 Symptoms may appear slowly or have a sudden onset, or may take months to years to fully develop.
 There can be "flares" of symptoms every four to six days, or on an on/off basis.
 Symptoms can plateau and return full force at a later time.
 Many people fear the symptoms will never go away.

-Symptoms can include dizziness, depression, acute respiratory distress syndrome, feelings of being off-balance, chronic cough, intermittent fevers, fatigue that worsens with exercise, severe fatigue, nausea, anxiety, chills, non-typical symptoms related to the head, low back pain, appetite swings, waves of sweats at night that can also occur during the day.
+Symptoms can include dizziness, vertigo, depression, acute respiratory distress syndrome, feelings of being off-balance, chronic cough, intermittent fevers, fatigue that worsens with exercise, severe fatigue, nausea, anxiety, chills, non-typical symptoms related to the head, low back pain, appetite swings, waves of sweats at night that can also occur during the day.

 Babesia patients may experience de-ja-vu feelings, mood swings, vision and focusing disturbances and/or eye orbit problems, soreness or pain on the top of the head, sensitivity to light, "weird" feelings (confusion, panic, jittery, nauseated, "got to get out of here" thoughts, light-headed, claustrophobia, etc.) especially in areas with florescent lighting (malls, hospitals, stores, offices, etc.).

 There can be disturbances in autonomic nervous system, vasculitis, concusion-like symptoms, an overstimulation of the brain, enhanced senses (everything is more intense), headaches (often pressure headaches- often behind the eyes- can feel like head is in a vise), focal vasculitis, exaggerated startle responses and headaches that feel like you are experiencing moving sensations.